mcd500/teep-device/docs/building_without_docker.md

 ## SGX

-instruction to build `TEEP-Device` with SGX.
+Instruction to build `TEEP-Device` with SGX.
 The SGX and its supporting sources must be built and installed on the build environment beforehand.
 Refer to the SGX section of the "Preparation before building TA-Ref without Docker" in the TA-Ref document.

 ### Clone and Build